-Students may have a visitor come to school if the following steps are made - The principal is informed in writing, signed by both parents/guardians; request is approved at least 24 hours prior to visit; all teachers must be notified in advanced; visiting student must do so only if their school is not in session; no visitors will be allowed at the end of a grading period.
+Students may have a visitor come to school if the following steps are made - The principal is informed in writing, signed by both parents/guardians; request is approved at least 24 hours prior to visit; visiting student must do so only if their school is not in session; no visitors will be allowed at the end of a grading period.
 The principal has the right to deny any visitor.